 The mirador, in the far corner of the courtyard, looks over the pool on the terrace below and beyond to mile upon mile of magnificent countryside.
 It's an inspirational view.

 The property is every bit as impressive inside as it is outdoors.
 Huge and very spacious, its towering, wooden-beamed ceilings keep the house cool even on the hottest summer's day.
-For winter comfort there is underfloor heating throughout the house to augment the log fire in the living room.
+For winter comfort we do have aircon in the main living rooms - kitchen and sitting room (which can also be used as heating) and aircon units in all bedrooms which can also heat.

 And for those who need to stay connected to the world at large there is broadband internet connection throughout the house and an excellent mobile signal.